Mindgreppers/lifemaker_web/content/page/literature/life/who-am-I.md

 - The mind which desires, thinks, hopes, compares, analyses, evaluates, makes choices, tastes the outcomes and learns.
 - The center (heart, soul) whose role is _experiencing_ everything including the mind.
 It is the screen which is blank in deep sleep and on which everything appears in dreaming or awake state.
 This part is the deepest part which not only experiences but is the very source of all your expression.
 Haven't you ever experienced "Singing from the heart or expressing from the heart"?

+###### Only the whole can realise the nature of the whole

-> Only together, the mind and soul can together and not alone, truly realise any part of reality.
+Only together, the mind and soul can together and not alone, truly realise any part of reality.
 Haven't you ever experienced knowing something so surely that you don't even need to think about it.
 Your heart 'feels and knows'.
 Your mind tries to comprehend how what-you-know by heart makes sense.
 For example, knowing that your father is about to arrive in five minutes even though you can't explain how and why you know it?
 Sometimes a logical reasoning or intellectually sounding argument doesn't dawn upon immediately.
 But from the depths of your heart you know what-is and the deepest part of your mind feels fully committed to go by your heart's knowledge and belief.
 Haven't you ever experienced this?

 But of course in order for your knowledge to be full and absolute, the mind also needs to comprehend what you know because it is an inseparable part of your existence.
 Only the whole of your existence is needed to understand the whole of your existence.